A Copenhagen Energy company

 We anticipate that over several years there will be marine growth on the turbine pylons which will attract various fish species and establish a new ecosystem similar to the Busselton Jetty.

-We are committed to extensive consultation with recreational and professional fishing groups to gain feedback and insights as we determine the best locations for our turbines within the 20-70 km development area.
+We are committed to extensive consultation with recreational and professional fishing groups to gain feedback and insights as we determine the best locations for our turbines from 30 km offshore.
 It is our intention to do everything possible to ensure boating and fishing activities are not affected.

 Approvals